neagle/n3/src/content/posts/a-high-wind-in-jamaica.md

 It would be in the spirit of things to use other interesting Jamaican overproofs, including aged ones.
 A non-Jamaican rum would be another drink entirely.

-It's named after [the 1929 novel by Richard Hughes](https://en.wikipedia.org/wiki/A_High_Wind_in_Jamaica_(novel)), which is one of the most electrifyingly disturbing books I've ever read.
+It's named after [the 1929 novel by Richard Hughes](https://en.wikipedia.org/wiki/A_High_Wind_in_Jamaica_(novel)), which is one of the most disturbing books I've ever read.
 I can't recommend it highly enough.